 - Grated Romano cheese to taste

 Bring a large pot of water to a boil.
-Add the spinach and cook until it turns bright green and softens, about 2 minutes.
-Drain spinach and wring as much water out of it as posible.
+Add the spinach and cook until it turns bright green and softens about 2 minutes.
+Drain spinach and wring as much water out of it as possible.
 Chop finely.

 In the bowl of your food processor, combine spinach, flour, and salt.
 Add eggs, 1 at a time, and continue to mix.
 Add 1 T oil, and mix until the dough comes together to form a single ball.
 Rub ball down with remaining oil, wrap in plastic wrap, and let sit for 30 minutes so the gluten can relax.

 Meanwhile, brown your sausage in a frying pan, draining as much oil off as you can.

 Roll out your pasta either with a rolling pin or a pasta roller.
 You want to create sheets that are about 4 inches wide, roughly the same length, and thin enough so that you can see your hand through them.
 Lay out sheets to dry for a minute or two.
 Then take one sheet, and spoon a little sausage onto it- you’ll want about 1 tsp sausage per 3 inches of pasta length.
 Continue spooning on sausage down the length of the pasta.
 Then top with another pasta sheet.
 Press down to seal the sheets around the sausage and cut ravioli apart with a knife.
 Roll each ravioli around in your hand to form a sealed ball, or if you have the patience, crimp around all edges with the tines of a fork for a more traditional shape.

 Boil for about 2 minutes, or until they float to the top and the pasta is cooked.
 Serve with homemade sauce and romano cheese.